frank2/packer-tutorial/README.md

 * How to manipulate a Windows executable to add additional, loadable data.
 * How to navigate a Windows executable to retrieve and load arbitrary data.
 * How to emulate parts of the Windows loader to load and execute a Windows executable.

+If you're already familiar with C++ and CMake, feel free to skip [directly to the packing section](https://github.com/frank2/packer-tutorial#packing-binaries-into-your-stub).
+Otherwise, keep reading!

 ## Prerequisites